Top Gear Christmas: Everything you need to know

 Paddy McGuinness, Chris Harris and Freddie Flintoff will deal with to Himalayas within the BBC Two festive providing

-For petrolheads, nothing can get you extra revved up at Christmas than watching three automotive aficionados tackle a troublesome highway journey throughout the globe.
+For petrolheads, nothing can get you extra revved up at Christmas than watching three automobile aficionados tackle a tricky highway journey throughout the globe.

-Fortunately, Prime Gear Christmas will ship simply that, with Freddie Flintoff, Paddy McGuinness and Chris Harris heading to Asia for his or her first festive providing.
+Fortunately, High Gear Christmas will ship simply that, with Freddie Flintoff, Paddy McGuinness and Chris Harris heading to Asia for his or her first festive providing.

-From scaling the Himalayas to battling river crossings, right here’s every thing it’s good to find out about Prime Gear Christmas…
+From scaling the Himalayas to battling river crossings, right here’s every part you want to find out about High Gear Christmas…

 Billed because the hardest highway journey ever, the trio will tackle a five-day high-altitude Himalayan voyage from Kathmandu, capital of Nepal, to the Forbidden Metropolis of Lo Manthang on the Tibetan plateau.

-A feat that will take a look at any hardy four×four, the boys have to finish the expedition in a really small previous Peugeot, a really small previous Renault, and Nepal’s first (and solely) home-built automotive.
+A feat that may check any hardy four×four, the boys have to finish the expedition in a really small outdated Peugeot, a really small outdated Renault, and Nepal’s first (and solely) home-built automobile.

-The journey will see them battling mudslides, battling large river crossings and trying to tackle a few of the planets deepest gorges and harshest terrains.
+The journey will see them battling mudslides, battling big river crossings and making an attempt to tackle among the planets deepest gorges and harshest terrains.

 Prepare for #TopGear TV’s 2019 Christmas Particular. @PaddyMcGuinness, @flintoff11 and @harrismonkey will undertake one thing really spectacular later this 12 months >> https://t.co/kT6scGzWgQ pic.twitter.com/JHrIIgQaiw

-Freddie Flintoff, Paddy McGuinness and Chris Harris have teamed up for the gruelling expedition in what’s going to mark their first festive particular as a trio having taken over the reins in early 2019.
+Freddie Flintoff, Paddy McGuinness and Chris Harris have teamed up for the gruelling expedition in what is going to mark their first festive particular as a trio having taken over the reins in early 2019.

 We lastly have a date.
-Prime Gear Christmas will hit BBC Two on 29th December at 9pm.
+High Gear Christmas will hit BBC Two on 29th December at 9pm.
 However we nonetheless don’t have a confirmed time.

 Will there be a brand new collection?